 The aforementioned ‘Willing To Wait’ features a crystalline guitar intro, and a piercing, brittle solo from Drew Smithers that twists into a shimmering, psychedelic bridge, and ultimately a brief, hooky vocal outro that’s rounded out – not for the first time – by lush female backing vocals.

 There’s an inventiveness at work throughout these songs that picks up where Into The Sun left off.
 It only lasts 35 minutes - so what?
-Robben Ford packs more content into that space than most artists would manage in an hour.
+Robben Ford packs more content into that space than many artists would manage in an hour.
 If Jeff Beck is someone who gets plaudits for pushing the boundaries, then so should Ford – and he writes good songs too, songs that aren’t run of the mill.
 If it’s supersonic shredding from a guitar slinger that floats your boat then look elsewhere.
 But if you’re up for some less-is-more imagination then look no further.

 No comments: